megomars/AtomInTheBatcave/README.md

 #Atom in the Batcave
 ##100 things to know about Atom.io the Github code editor

 As an avid Sublime Text user it took me some time to make the move to Atom.
 I was just too attached to my shortcuts and dozens of code snippets that I had written over the years.
-I finally made the move to Atom after completing the (Tutsplus course on speedy workflows in Atom)[https://code.tutsplus.com/courses/speedy-workflows-with-atom?ec_promo=teaser_post].
+I finally made the move to Atom after completing the [Tutsplus course on speedy workflows in Atom](https://code.tutsplus.com/courses/speedy-workflows-with-atom?ec_promo=teaser_post).

 ###Here are 100 things that you need to know about the free Github editor, atom.io